#AD Top Online Web Development & Programming Courses | Udemy

 }Code language: CSS (css)

-As 3 columns is a little too much to display on mobile devices so we’ll switch to a single column layout by converting the pricing div to display as a block element instead of a flex element:
+3 columns is a little too much information to display on smaller mobile devices so we’ll switch to a single column layout on those devices by converting the pricing element to display as a block (full width) element instead of a flex element:

 @media (max-width: 768px) {